 There are two main types of tunable transceivers:

-Tunable XFP transeviers are designed with an integrated full C-Band tunable transmitter and high-performance receiver.
+Tunable XFP transceivers are designed with an integrated full C-Band tunable transmitter and high-performance receiver.
 This means that wavelengths can be set as default in the 50GHz DWDM grid.
-With single mode fiber, XFP tunable transceivers can operate at distances up to 80km.
+With single-mode fiber, XFP tunable transceivers can operate at distances up to 80km.

-Depending on the manufacturer, the names for these products can vary even though they have the same operational features.
+Depending on the manufacturer, the names of these products can vary even though they have the same operational features.

 These optics can be tuned in different ways.
 Most devices make it possible to tune over the CLI (Command Line Interface), but not every switch or router is capable of this.

 Tunable SFP+ transceivers are full duplex, serial optical devices.
-The transmit and receive functions are contained within a single module which provides a high-speed serial link at 9.95 to 11.3Gbps signalling rates.
+The transmit and receive functions are contained within a single module which provides a high-speed serial link at 9.95 to 11.3Gbps signaling rates.